The Nova Scotia New Democratic Party (NSNDP) was first established in 1961.

 It was originally founded as the Co-operative Commonwealth Federation (CCF) in 1932.
 NS NDP policies are founded on principles of social democracy including the promotion of freedom and equality for members of society.

-Today, our NS NDP is working hard to make life better for Nova Scotians by fighting for solutions to the difficult challenges under Stephen McNeil’s Liberal government.
+Today, the NSNDP is working hard to make life better for Nova Scotians by fighting for solutions to the difficult challenges under Stephen McNeil’s Liberal government.
 Our Party is also working closely with Nova Scotians to realize opportunities that can help Nova Scotia to turn the corner towards a brighter future of social, economic, and environmental justice.

-The NS NDP is led by Leader Gary Burrill and Party President Bill Matheson.
+The NSNDP is led by Leader Gary Burrill and Party President Keith Lehwald.

-In 2009, our NS NDP made history by becoming the first New Democratic Party in Atlantic Canada to form government.
+In 2009, the NSNDP made history by becoming the first New Democratic Party in Atlantic Canada to form government.
 The NDP kept commitments made in their 2009 election campaign.
 You can download a PDF here to see how we kept each 2009 commitment to help move Nova Scotia forward.

 50+ Accomplishments from our NDP’s first government.

 Providing better care sooner